ReCommenXer/BFTest/README.md

     spawn(function()
         while wait() do
-            if _G.human and World3 then
+            if human and World3 then
                 pcall(function()
                     if game:GetService("Workspace").Enemies:FindFirstChild("Flame Master [Lv.
 1100]") or game:GetService("Workspace").Enemies:FindFirstChild("Darkness Master [Lv.
 1100]") or game:GetService("Workspace").Enemies:FindFirstChild("Light Master [Lv.
 1100]") or game:GetService("Workspace").Enemies:FindFirstChild("Rumble Master [Lv.
 1100]") then
                         for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do